1 year part-time

 The Graduate Certificate in Suicidology is offered fully online.
 You can access course materials, participate in discussion forums, lodge assessment items and access support services via Learning@Griffith.
 There is no requirement for on-campus attendance.
 Access to a reliable computer with internet connection is essential.

-This degree will benefit individuals working in or wishing to work in this speciality field across the health, education, law enforcement, emergency, clergy, social and community service sectors.
+You may find work in this speciality field across the health, education, law enforcement, emergency, clergy, social and community service sectors.
 Additionally, this degree will provide the foundation for professions in which the core work is research, policy or planning.
 They provide you with scientifically based knowledge and theoretical knowledge in practical settings to deal with suicide in an academic, policy or practical context.

 *Source: Australian Government Job Outlook.